 Scots Pine is a Scandinavian Redwood widely used as it's a good multipurpose timber.
 It does require pressure treatment.

 Scandinavian Redwood will need regular ongoing treatment.

 We'll be happy to talk to you about the various alternatives.

 Please be aware that Scandinavian Redwood is prone to movement, expansion, contraction and of shaking (timber cracks) in the timbers, more frequent after pressure treatment as liquid is forced into the kiln dried timbers.
 We offer no guarantees with this range of timber products.

 Larch (Softwood) Siberian Larch is a slow grown softwood timber which carries a durable classification giving good longevity and very mimimal movement.
-This is a considerably stable softwood.
-Siberian Larch has superb graining patteren within the timber which will naturally weather down
+This is a considerably stable softwood, which is why many of our larger softwood gates are only offered in Larch and not Scandinavia Redwood.
+Siberian Larch has superb grain pattern within the timber which will naturally weather down

-over a period of timber to a silver grey colour, but it is an ideal timber to apply paint and oils to.
-We highly recomend
+over a period of time to a silver grey colour, but it is an ideal timber to apply paint, stains and oils to.
+We highly recommend

-that if applications are required on Siberian Larch the timber is treated prior to installation, If timber is installed untreated
+that if paints or stains are required on Siberian Larch this is done prior to installation, If timber is installed untreated

 natural weathering will occur very quickly from water marking to black spotting from moisture.